zenwork/bubblesub/README.md

 ***NOTE: This library is experimental!***

 Bubblesub is a simple library to create observables.
-It leverages the DOM and browser events to reduce coupling and making things simple.
+It leverages the DOM and DOM events to reduce coupling to make things simple and lightweight.

-You can easily implement:
+With it, you can easily implement the following:
 * dependency injection
 * state management
-* streaming of data
+* data streaming

-Bubblesub comes out of an urge to free JS/TS development from big frameworks.
-It is not meant as a silver bullet or a universal solution.

-This approach is inspired from a talk by Justin Fagnani (@justinfugnani) who heads work on Polymer lit-element and lit-html.
-A recording can be found on youtube: [Polymer - Dependency Injection](https://youtu.be/6o5zaKHedTE)
+Bubblesub is inspired by a conference talk given by Justin Fagnani (@justinfugnani) who works on Polymer's lit-element and lit-html: [Polymer - Dependency Injection](https://youtu.be/6o5zaKHedTE)

 ## It's Easy